The Essence of Lombardian Cuisine

 Quartirolo Lombardo DOP

 Quartirolo Lombardo is produced throughout Lombardy, except for Mantua, Monza-Brianza, and Sondrio.
-This cow’s milk cheese links the agricultural customs of the Po plain and the pre-Alpine valleys of the region.
+This cow’s milk cheese links the Po plain’s agricultural customs and the region’s pre-Alpine valleys.
 Quartirolo refers to the fourth cut of grass the cows graze on at the end of summer.
-The tenero version matures for between 5 to 30 days only, while the maturo designation requires maturation of 30-days or more.
+The tenero version matures for between 5 to 30 days only, while the maturo designation requires 30 days or more maturation.

 Fatulì della Val Saviore